Tower Hall (San Jose State University)

 Tower Hall is the oldest building on the campus of San Jose State University in San Jose, California.
 It was constructed in the Spanish Colonial Revival style in 1910.
-It was designed by California-based architects Sellon & Hemmings.
+It was designed by California-based architects George Sellon & Edward Hemmings.

 History

 When the California State Normal School moved to San Jose in 1871, a new facility was constructed at Washington Square Park at S. 4th and San Carlos Streets.
 The first California State Normal School building was completed in 1872.
 It contained a library on the first floor and classrooms on the second.
 The building burned down on February 10, 1880.
 It was soon replaced by a new building which opened in 1881.
 The second building was destroyed in the 1906 San Francisco earthquake.

 The third building, today known as Tower Hall, was built in 1910 along with a connected complex of buildings that housed the entirety of the California State Normal School.
 Most of the connected buildings were demolished in 1964 due to earthquake safety concerns, creating what is today known as the quadrangle.
 However, Tower Hall survived after extensive protest by alumni and students and was restored in 1966, and again in 2007.
 Today the building continues its role as both a classroom and auditorium.